Sustainability

 Effective Use of Resources and Conservation of Raw materials

-Fuji Electric’s efforts for achievling the efficient use of resources and reductions in use of raw materials entail implementing improvement measures through the methods deemed most effective based on the characteristics of a given factory as part of each factory’s efforts for improving environmental conditions based on ISO 14001.
-The effectiveness of these efforts is verified through assessment by external organizations based on ISO 14001.
+At Fuji Electric, we are engaged in efforts to ensure the efficient use of resources and reduce our use of raw materials.
+In line with ISO 14001, we are working to improve our environmental management systems in the most effective manner, according to the individual characteristics of each of our factories.
+The effectiveness of these efforts is verified through assessments by external organizations based on ISO 14001.

-Design divisions assembled the Product Assessment Subcommittee which examines measures for making applicable products more compact, lighter, and longer lasting as well as for minimizing use of difficult to recycle plastics and eliminating use of hazardous chemical substances.
+For design divisions, the Product Assessment Subcommittee seeks to make products more compact, lighter, and longer lasting; it also aims to minimize use of difficult-to-recycle plastics and eliminate the use of hazardous chemical substances.

 Supply chain-wide activities to reduce environmental impacts